 Omdia data showed LG also enjoyed brisk sales in the fast-growing OLED TV sector in the first quarter.

-LG’s OLED TV shipments increased 116 percent on-year to 792,000 units in the first three months of 2021, its best performance for the first quarter.
-The global OLED TV market in the first quarter expanded more than 90 percent on-year to 1.19 million units.
+LG’s OLED TV shipments increased 116 percent on year to 792,000 units in the first three months of 2021, its best performance for the first quarter.
+In the first quarter, the global OLED TV market expanded more than 90 percent on year to 1.19 million units.